IndomieGorengSatu/Mie/README.md

-## Coffee has a tough time at my house, every morning it gets mugged.
+## What do you do on a remote island?
+Try and find the TV island it belongs to.